11 Doggie Birthday Party Game Ideas

+This is a very well-known dog themed party game.
 Every party guest but one has a mat.
 Place mats in a circle.
 The music starts and everyone walks around the outside of the circle.
 When the music stops, each dog must scamper over to sit on a mat.
 Owners may encourage their pet, but there is no pushing or pulling allowed.
-The dog who didn't get a mat is out, and game leader removes another mat each round.
+The dog who didn't get a mat is out, and the game leader removes another mat each round.
 The last dog sitting on a mat wins.

 5. Scooby Says